Ethical Dual Oversight Doctrine

 - Transparency: Can the system explain itself?

-- Bias Detection: Are outputs disproportionately impacting protected or vulnerable groups?
+- Bias Detection: Are protected groups disproportionately affected?

-- Data Integrity: Are inputs current, verified, and free from hidden bias?
+- Data Integrity: Are inputs accurate and current?

-- Accountability Chain: Who is responsible for each part of the system’s lifecycle?
+- Accountability Chain: Who is responsible for which decisions?

-- Long-Term Drift Checks: Has the system's behavior shifted away from original ethical boundaries?
+- Long-Term Drift Checks: Has the system’s behavior changed?

 “No black boxes.
 No blackouts.”

-- Independent third parties unaffiliated with system developers or deployers
+- Independent third parties not affiliated with the system’s creators

-- Cross-disciplinary experts in ethics, law, social science, and technical AI
+- Cross-disciplinary panels (ethics, law, social science, AI)

 “If the auditor benefits from the system’s success, it’s not an audit, it’s PR.”